 The Tower Bell Foundation holds bell concerts regularly at Minneapolis City Hall-Hennepin County Courthouse.
 The Foundation is also heading up an effort to expand and/or renovate the bells.
-The Foundation is chaired by Tony Hill, who also produces the concerts.
+The Foundation is chaired by Dr. Tony Hill, who also produces the concerts.

 You can look up the concert schedule online here or find out about other activities of the Foundation.

 The largest bell in an instrument is called the bourdon.
 The bourdon in our tower is 5 feet 8 inches in diameter and weighs 7300 pounds.
 It sounds the note Bb below middle C. Naturally, the politicians who built the tower dedicated it to themselves.
 Standing next to the bourdon are Jean Mellem and Pierre Girard, two of our volunteer chimes players.